 Teach your Teen this before College

-As a parent, you feel committed to providing for your child, no matter what age or stage of life they are in.
+As a parent, you feel committed to provide for your child, no matter what age or stage of life they are in.

 It’s important to keep in mind everyone needs to learn the invaluable lesson of grit.

-In today’s society, it’s easy to jump in, solve your student’s problems or not want them to ever feel uncomfortable.
+In today’s society, it’s easy to jump in, solve your student’s problems when they feel uncomfortable.

-Because the journey of life is never linear.
-If you want your teen to experience success through the college admissions process, college, and in their adult life, please work with them to learn what it takes to have grit.
+The journey of life is never linear.
+You will want your teen to experience success through the college admissions process, throughout college, and in their adult life.
+Work with them to learn what it takes to have grit and to persevere when life brings challenges.

-1. Stay calm and reassure them that you have all the confidence in the world in them.
+Inner Voice starts with the Parents Voice: Stay calm and reassure them that you have confidence in them.

 When an experience seems hard and they show emotions of feeling insecure, depressed or lack the confidence to see the experience through, they look to their parent(s) to reinforce their belief in themselves.
 Their inner voice, starts with how their parents speak to them.